Botspot/pi-apps/DOCUMENTATION.md

   ~/pi-apps/api get_device_info
   ```
   - This function is used in the `format_log_file` function.
-- `functions_to_files` - Takes every function in the `api` and turns them into their own miniature bash scripts.
-  - This exists purely for developer-convenience.
-It allows you to handle functions as if they were files.
-  - It creates a folder (`~/pi-apps/function-files`) and then places files in it.
-- `files_to_functions` - Takes every file in the `function-files` folder and re-combines them.
-  - The resulting output is printed to the terminal.
+- `get_codename` - Simple function to return the codename of the operating system.
+  - On Raspberry Pi OS Bullseye, this function returns: `bullseye`
+  - This is useful for scripts that need to do different things depending on the exact system they are running on.
+The MultiMC5 app is a great example of this.
 - `enable_module` - Always load a defined kernel module on system boot
   - It creates a file `/etc/modules-load.d/${module}.conf` for which tells a systemd service to load the defined module at boot.
   - Run this function as part of your install script instead of a `modprobe` in a .desktop file or startup script